cja5553/ChangeDotOrgScraper/readme.md

 ## Requirements
 ### Required packages
-To use `change_org_scrapper`, you are required to have the following packages installed:
+To use `ChangeDotOrgScraper`, you are required to have the following packages installed:
 - `requests`
 - `bs4`
 - `tqdm`